serverlessworkflow/specification/specification.md

 In the case action results should not be added/merged to state data, we can set the `useResults` property to `false`.
 In this case, the `results` and `toStateData` properties should be ignored, and nothing is added/merged to state data.
+If `useResults` is not specified (or it's value set to `true`, action results, if available, should be added/merged to state data.

 #### Event data filters